sst/guide/_chapters/add-a-delete-note-api.md

 }
 {% endhighlight %}

-Run
+Invoke our newly created function.

 {% highlight bash %}
 $ serverless webpack invoke --function delete --path event.json
 {% endhighlight %}

-The response will look similar to this
+And the response should look similar to this.

 {% highlight json %}
 {
   "status": true
 }
 {% endhighlight %}

+Now that our APIs are complete; we'll deploy them next.